sebgiroux/Cassandra-Cluster-Admin/README.txt

-Cassandra Cluster Admin by Sébastien Giroux
+﻿Cassandra Cluster Admin by Sébastien Giroux
 ------------------------------------------------
 Cassandra Cluster Admin is a GUI tool to help people administrate their Apache Cassandra cluster.